The Entity: Filming

-The Entity was made under a tax shelter by the newly-established American Cinema International Productions, and had originally been optioned to Roman Polanski.
+The Entity was an independent production made under a tax shelter by the newly established production company American Cinema International Productions, and had originally been optioned to Roman Polanski.
+The film was financed as part of a package deal along with I, the Jury (1982) and Tough Enough (1983).

 Principal photography of The Entity began in Los Angeles on March 30, 1981.
 The shoot lasted a period of ten weeks, and was completed in late June 1981.
 Furie was pleased with the small production, later commenting: "There were no extras waiting in buses, no six camera crews, no bullshit.
 And at every point, we knew the film was working pretty well."
 The exteriors of the Moran home were shot at a house in El Segundo, while a set was constructed in Los Angeles for the home's interiors.
 Stylistically, Furie and his cinematographer, Stephen H. Burum, employed frequent use of close-ups and Dutch angles.
 The shoot was temporarily halted when Labiosa accidentally broke his wrist while filming a scene in which he is thrown backward by the entity.
 Labiosa's injury resulted in him being written out of several scenes.

 During filming, Furie excised a subplot involving overt incestuous feelings between Carla and her son, Billy.
 A dream sequence in the original screenplay featured Carla fantasizing about taking her son's virginity.
 Labiosa recalled: "I think it was awkward for everyone to do, because of what the whole thing implied.
 I often wonder what the film would have been like had they kept it in."
 According to Labiosa, a scene was filmed in which Carla observes Billy shirtless outside, which hinted at this subplot, but this scene was cut from the film.

 The majority of the special effects in the film were achieved with practical methods, and were supervised by Stan Winston.
 For example, the scene in which Carla's nude body is groped by the entity was shot featuring a latex dummy body with suction cups built inside, which allowed crew members to manipulate it to appear as though fingers were making impressions on her flesh; Hershey's body, aside from her head, was hidden beneath the bed during this scene.
 The construction of the dummy body cost the production $65,000 to create.

 The film would be among the final productions made by American Cinema Productions before it filed for bankruptcy in December 1981.

 Release

+Universal Pictures initially expressed interest in distributing The Entity, as the studio felt it might have "some commercial value," but it was ultimately acquired by 20th Century Fox.
+The film opened first in the United Kingdom on September 30, 1982, where it was given an X rating.
+It opened in the United States on February 4, 1983, with little pre-publicity.